manavnats/manavnats/README.md

 ## About Me

-I'm a Computer Engineering student at [Your University] with a focus on **artificial intelligence and natural language processing** — not as buzzwords, but as tools for building things that actually matter.
+I'm a Computer Engineering student at Waseda University with a focus on **artificial intelligence and natural language processing** as tools for building meaningful things.

-My work lives at the edge of research and product.
-I care about understanding *why* a model behaves the way it does just as much as I care about shipping something people can use.
-I'm drawn to the messy, interesting middle ground between a good idea and a working system.

-Outside of the core engineering track, I explore how intelligent systems intersect with fields like **finance and sports** — two domains where decisions are high-stakes, data is rich, and the right insight at the right moment is everything.
+Outside of the core engineering track, I explore how intelligent systems intersect with fields like **finance and sports**, two domains where data is rich, and the right insight at the right moment is everything.

 ---